Get Started With HDR Photography

 Mistakes to Avoid When Creating HDR Images

-I have created many HDR images and I think I have come across every problem and mistake you can make on the way.
+I have created many HDR images and I think I have come across every problem and mistake you can make on the way when you get started with HDR photography.
 So I thought I give you a short list of the most common mistakes I have made and I see many people make so that you know what to look out for.
 Most of them can be solved easily and I will put together a more comprehensive guide where I explain how to do so.

 - Chromatic Aberration.
 This is one of the most common issues not just in HDR photography but in general.
 What is it?
 Have a look at the below image.
 The circle on the right is a zoomed in view of the left one.
 Do you see the green lines in the branches?
 That is what is referred to Chromatic Aberration.
 This stuff comes in purple and green mostly and some HDR software (like Aurora HDR) have a function to remove it.

 - Alignment.
-When you let software combine your images or if you do it manually, then make sure you look out for alignment problems.
+When you let software combine your images or if you do it manually, then make sure you look out for alignment problems – a common mistake when you get started with HDR photography.
 If you took your three images by hand and without a tripod, then there is a chance that each image is slightly different.
 Not aligning the images properly will make them look blurry and strange.
 Usually, it is the push of a button to get rid of this problem (so it is in Aurora HDR).

 - Ghosting.
 I do not mean the process of eliminating all fear and hence become invisible for an alien species as suggested in the movie “After Earth” – in this sense, ghosting means that when you take your three images and you have moving objects in the image (like people, cars…) then they will have a slightly different position in each image.
 When you combine them, the below will happen.
 Some HDR software can balance this out totally – again, such as Aurora HDR (I mean it, it does it all!).

 - The Typical HDR Effect.
 While most people consider it a mistake, there are those who like it and use it as a stile.
 When you use software to create HDR images such as Photomatix or Aurora, then you can go quite strong on the processing and create a very strong effect that could look like something like the below.
-These kind of images have their own community and if you like this kind of processing then more power to you.
-Judging from what I hear and see, such strong processing is often considered too much, so feeding it to the wide public might not give you the best feedback.
+These kinds of images have their own community and if you like this kind of processing then more power to you.
+Judging from what I hear and see, such strong processing is often considered too much and marked a ”common mistake’ when you get started with HDR photography, so feeding it to the wide public might not give you the best feedback.
 It might though, maybe your images are awesome and this is your thing, who knows!

 - Noise.
 Combining images into one (or using a single one) to create HDR images can cause noise – the “snow” that you often find in images.
 Check it out – take a picture in a dark room with your phone and zoom in, you will see something like what you can see in the sky in the image above.
 Sometimes it does suit the mood, for example, if you have a really gritty black and white image, but most of the time you wanna make sure you remove it.

 What else is there for you?
 One thing, really… Go out there and try it out!
-HDR creation is great fun and can go in an artistic area whenever you feel like, so if nothing else it can be super fun – you will surprise yourself with how creative you can be!
+HDR creation is great fun and can go in an artistic area whenever you feel like, so if nothing else it can be super fun – you will surprise yourself with how creative you can be, so get started with HDR photography

 I hope you enjoyed this article about how to get started with HDR photography – do let me know if you would like me to add anything or if anything seems tricky to understand and I will gladly have a look.
 Otherwise, you can also drop a comment here or below the video on the good old YouTubes to say hello!
 Talking about YouTube, why not hit the subscribe button to stay tuned for weekly Photography and Editing tutorials?
 You can only win 🙂